Here's what we found for you

 EN-RICH-MENT

-EN-RICH-MENT empowers and uplifts youth, families, and community by providing access to education, arts, health and life skills opportunities to inspire growth, creativity and a brighter future for all.
+EN-RICH-MENT empowers and uplifts youth, families, and community by providing access to education, arts, health, and life skills opportunities to inspire growth, creativity, and a brighter future for all.
+Please visit our website to learn more about our programs and Arts classes for youth ages 5-18.

 Canton, OH 44702